-To obtain this visa, applicants will need to show that they’re able to support themselves financially while in the UK and that they have strong ties to their home country such as having a job to return to.
+To obtain this visa, applicants will need to show that they’re able to support themselves financially while in the UK, and that they have strong ties to their home country such as having a job to return to.

 Foreign nationals who enter the UK on a visitor visa aren't able to take up any form of paid employment.
 These visas are strictly for tourists, doing business or visiting friends or family.

-EU nationals do not need a visa to work or live in the United Kingdom, but all other foreign nationals will need a work visa.
+EEA nationals do not need a visa to work or live in the United Kingdom, but all other foreign nationals will need a work visa.

 Work visas for the UK are issued according to various criteria.
 There are numerous schemes and skill enticements, each of which has unique requirements and entitles the individual to a specific set of rights.
 The more highly skilled and experienced an applicant is in a desirable field, the better the chances of a smooth and speedy application process.

-To be eligible for a Tier 2 visa, expats will need to satisfy a number of requirements and provide proof of qualifications, future expected earnings, sponsorship from an employer and sufficient English language skills.
+Skilled Worker Visa applications must include proof of qualifications, future expected earnings, sponsorship from an employer and sufficient English language skills.

-Tier 2 Intra-company Transfer Visa
+Intra-company Transfer Visa

-Tier 5 Youth Mobility Scheme Visa
+Youth Mobility Scheme Visa

 Being a permanent resident means an individual has Indefinite Leave to Remain (ILR) status in the UK, giving expats the freedom to live and work in the UK without restrictions.